cognitedata/reveal/packages/z-index/README.md

 Note that you should probably never use `MAXIMUM` or `MINIMUM` in your code.
 If you find yourself tempted to use `MAXIMUM`, just create a new constant and put it directly below `MAXIMUM`.

-If you know TypeScript well enough to get rid of that `<typeof LAYERS[number]>` generic, please submit a PR! :grinning: